nblxa/cons-list/README.md

 Cons List, due to its simplicity and immutability, is an ideal data structure for multi-threaded processing of ordered collections of data.
-Direct implementations however, suffer from heavy recsive calls and may cause high stack memory consumption, if not more severe issues.
+Direct implementations however, suffer from heavy recursive calls and may cause high stack memory consumption, if not more severe issues.
 This implementation fuses the power of the immutable cons list with the wide range of functionality offered by the Java Collections